confidential-devhub/coco-ai-demo-scripts/llm/README.md

-# fraud-detection
+# LLM

 This folder hast to be download and used in parallel with the original test-drive guide, <https://github.com/rh-aiservices-bu/test-drive.git>, as it extends it.

 ## Prerequisites

 1. Openshift AI, Openshift Service Mesh and Openshift Serverless installed
 2. Openshift AI DataScienceCluster set up to enable Kserve.
+The goal is that when deploying a model server, the "Single model server" option is available.
 An example is located in `../setup/oai-datasciencecluster.yaml`.
 Official guide is here: https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html-single/serving_models/index#about-the-single-model-serving-platform_serving-large-models
 3. Openshift Sandboxed Containers installed with CoCo enabled
 4. Trustee operator installed
 5. Trustee operator has to contain a key stored as a Secret (and the key has to be added in `KbsConfig`).
-The storage initializer running in the model will perform attestation to get the key defined in the env `MODEL_DECRYPTION_KEY`, but otherwise it will default to `fraud-detection/key.bin`.
-The `MODEL_DECRYPTION_KEY` env simply defines `secret/file_name`, so `fraud-detection/key.bin` simply means secret called `fraud-detection` which has `key.bin` as content.
+The storage initializer running in the model will perform attestation to get the key defined in the env `MODEL_DECRYPTION_KEY`, but otherwise it will default to `kbsres1/key1`.
+The `MODEL_DECRYPTION_KEY` env simply defines `secret/file_name`, so `kbsres1/key1` simply means secret called `kbsres1` which has `key1` file as content.

 ## Deployment step by step